Board of Directors

 Andrew McCready is a Leading Station Officer in Fire + Rescue NSW and currently supervises their 000 Call Centre in Sydney.
 He has tertiary qualifications in Computing, Accounting, Financial Planning and Financial Services.

 Mr McCready was a Director of Fire Brigades Employees Credit Union for eight years and Chair for three years.
-Post-merger with Teachers Mutual Bank in 2016, Mr McCready continued on the Firefighters Mutual Bank Advisory Committee.
+Post-merger with Teachers Mutual Bank in 2016, Mr McCready continued on the Firefighters Mutual Bank Advisory Committee, and is a member of the Audit Committee.

 BEc, BEd, Grad Dip Acct, FFTA, GAICD

 Michael O’Neill is an experienced senior executive and director with over 25 years’ experience in financial services.
 Michael has a strong background in finance, risk and governance, having held roles as Chief Financial Officer and Chief Risk Officer for NAB’s Personal Banking Division in Australia and Treasurer for the NAB Group.
 Michael also has a background in risk management consulting and audit with KPMG.
-Michael holds a number of non-executive positions including Chairman of Gymnastics Victoria.
-He is the Chair of the Large Exposures Committee, a member of the Audit Committee, the Risk and Compliance Committee and the Nominations Committee.
+Michael holds a number of non-executive positions including Chair of the Board Audit and Risk Committee at The Royal Women’s Hospital and he was Chairman of Gymnastics Victoria from 2014-2019.
+Michael is the Chair of the Risk and Compliance Committee, a member of the Nominations Committee and the Health Professionals Bank Advisory Committee.

 Nominating for a position on the Board